 Distal phalanx fracture can be conceived of as occurring in three primary regions [Anatomy of the distal phalanx]

 - The tuft (63%)

 - The base (18%)

 Sudden axial load as in ball sports or crush injuries are mainly responsible for injuries to the distal phalanx.
-Fractures of the tuft are usually stable, kept so by the volar fibrous network and dorsal nail plate.
-Proximally, due to flexor and extensor forces the the deformities associated with fracture are more significant.
+Fractures of the tuft are usually communicated but stable due to internal splinting by fibrous septae.
+However, the proximal fractures are often displaced due to due to flexor and extensor forces.

 Most of the fractures of the middle phalanx are caused by crushing injury or blunt force.